sbg389/PUI2016_sbg389/HW8_sbg389/README.md

 ### Creating a Plot

-This notebook uses open economic data to build a plot
+This notebook uses open economic data to build a plot.

+I worked on this assignment alone (and I felt lonely)